Salisbury Road, Fordingbridge, Hants

 Built in the 1870s to serve a community of Servite friars, and originally intended as dormitory accommodation.
 The church, attached presbytery and boundary walls are of interest as early examples of mass concrete construction.

 In 1872 John Coventry, a convert Anglican clergyman, inherited the manor of Nether Burgate, near Fordingbridge.
 He opened a chapel in the house, and there was a resident priest.
 One of his sons joined the Servite order as their first English novice.
 The Servites needed a Noviciate House, and the land on which the present church stands was given to them by Coventry, with sufficient funds to build a small monastery and church.
-Fr.
-Philip Bosio (the first parish priest) registered the chapel of St. Mary and St. Philip as a Catholic place of worship on April 5th 1875.
+The chapel of St Mary and St Philip was opened by the Bishop of Southwark on 16 July 1873 and registered as a place of Catholic worship Fr Philip Bosio on 5 April 1875.
 The first baptism was in 1874 and the first burial in 1876.
-What is now the church was built in the early-mid 1870s as part of a building which was intended to be a refectory with dormitory accommodation above.
-However, the plans were scaled down, the floor was removed and a single volume created for the church.
+What is now the church was built in the early-mid 1870s as part of a building intended to be a refectory with dormitory accommodation above.
+However, the plans were scaled down, the floor removed and a single volume created for the church.

 The St Philip of the dedication is St Philip Benizi, the thirteenth century Florentine head of the Servite order.